Skip to content

 Ablation Study

-4. Shared frequency embedding: Compared to independent embeddings, the shared embedding yields more stable training and stronger resistance to overfitting.
+4. Shared Frequency Embedding: Compared to independent embeddings, shared embeddings provided more stable training and better anti-overfitting properties.

-5. Model complexity comparison: Under matched parameter counts and FLOPs, RepTRFD consistently outperforms LRTFR.
+5. Complexity: Under matched parameter counts and FLOPs, RepTRFD consistently outperformed LRTFR.

 Key Findings

-• Computational overhead is minimal (~1s), primarily because the fixed basis \(\mathbf{B}\) does not participate in gradient updates.
+• Computational overhead is minimal (~1s), as the fixed basis \(\mathbf{B}\) requires no gradient updates.

-• On super-resolution tasks, RepTRFD runs 10–30× faster than pure INR methods (SIREN/WIRE/FINER) while achieving approximately 1 dB higher PSNR.
+• In super-resolution tasks, it is 10-30x faster than pure INR methods (SIREN/WIRE/FINER) with ~1 dB higher PSNR.

 Highlights & Insights

-1. First extension of TR decomposition to the continuous domain, filling the gap in tensor functional representation for the TR format.
+1. First to extend TR decomposition to the continuous domain, filling the gap for TR formats in tensor functional representation.

-4. Comprehensive theoretical guarantees: Covering gradient dynamics (Theorem 2), initialization (Theorem 3), and Lipschitz continuity (Theorem 4), the theoretical analysis is both rigorous and practically informative.
+4. Rigorous theoretical guarantees: Covers gradient dynamics (Theorem 2), initialization (Theorem 3), and Lipschitz continuity (Theorem 4).

-5. Unified framework across four tasks: Inpainting, denoising, super-resolution, and point cloud recovery all share the same architecture, demonstrating strong generality.
+5. Unified framework across four tasks: High versatility across inpainting, denoising, super-resolution, and point cloud recovery.

 Limitations & Future Work